SageAlexander/finalproject/README.md

 To answer this question....
 1. I made a pivot table on Google Sheets.
 2. I set my 'Row' as type of college
-3. I made my 'Values' as Mid-Career Median Salary, Starting Median Salary, and Mid-Career 90th Percentile Salary.
+3. I made my 'Values' Mid-Career Median Salary, Starting Median Salary, and Mid-Career 90th Percentile Salary.
 I chose these three values to show the median salary of a well established professional in the field, a recent college graduate, and the highest earners from the college.
-The starting salary did not tell me much, other than an increased earning potential for recent Ivy league graduates.
+The starting salary did not tell me much, other than an increased earning potential for recent Ivy league graduates and engineering school graduates.
 4. I summarized the data by average and sorted by type.

 > Liberal arts colleges are, on average, more expensive to attend than public universities.
 The mid-career median salary for the Liberal arts and Party type of schools are not significantly different, with Liberal Arts school attendees salaries about 5 thousand dollars more per year.
 If a student incurs significant debt from the more expensive Liberal Arts colleges, it may not be financially wise to attend one over a state/party school.
 However, the 90th percentile earners from Liberal Arts colleges do make $191,142.86, compared to $166,947.3 for party schools and $173,333.33 for engineering schools.
 Mid career, high earners from liberal arts colleges therefore earn slightly more on average than those from the two types of schools.